NorthArrowResearch/champ-workbench/docs/Database_Structure/champ_tables.md

     * Tier 1 - channel unit tier 1 designation
     * Tier 2 - channel unit tier 2 designation
     * *Grain Size fields*
+* `CHaMP_Measurements` - field measurements collected by crews during visits
+    * MeasurementID (*this is a workbench ID and unrelated to CHaMP*)
+    * VisitID - the visit to which the measurement pertains.
+    * MeasurementTypeID - the type of measurement.
+This is a lookup to the `LookupListItems` table (ListID 19).
+    * Value - the measurement data stored in JSON format.